Differences From TFC

 - Main article: Regions

 In the original Terrafirmacraft, the world was generated based on three variables: Rainfall, EVT, and Temperature.
 Terrafirmacraft+ introduces a fourth variable, Regions, which, along with the original three variables now decides what trees, crops, and animals generate in an area.
-The regions, based on the continents of Earth, are: The Americas, Asia, Europe, and Africa.
+The regions, which are molded after the continents of Earth, are the Americas, Asia, Europe, and Africa.
 Mountain ranges will generate on the borders of two regions, serving as a marker between them.

 Different regions also cause several changes to happen.
 In Asia, for instance, crafting a Straw Hat will make it look conical.
 In other regions, crafted Straw Hats will appear flat.
 This, combined with the knowledge of what trees, crops, and animals generate, can be used to guess what region a player is in.
 The only way to precisely tell what region a player is in is to use the Compass, which will tell the player the region they are in in the top left hand corner of the screen.

 More padding has been added between Beach and Ocean biomes in the form of a Shore biome.
 Shore biomes may spawn Coral Reefs, which have abundant fish mob spawns.
 The amount of Seaweed that spawns in Shore biomes have also been bumped up.